Medieval period of India: A historical overview

 • Sikh Empire: The Sikh Empire was founded in the early nineteenth century by Maharaja Ranjit Singh and governed the Punjab area until British occupation.
 The Sikhs revived the Khalsa military tradition.

-The early modern period saw new power equations emerge across India before British colonialism changed the course of history.
+The early Medieval Period of India saw new power equations emerge across India before British colonialism changed the course of history.

 Ancient And Medieval India